 Investigator Studies Program (MISP): Vaccination Confidence

-Effective December 2021, the Merck Investigator Studies Program Review Committee (MISP-RC) for Vaccination Confidence will accept proposals within our current areas of interest (AOI) for the first review cycle until April 14, 2022.
-We will accept proposals for the second review cycle until September 14, 2022.
+Effective May 2023, the Merck Investigator Studies Program Review Committee (MISP-RC) for Vaccination Confidence will accept proposals within our current areas of interest (AOI) until September 25, 2023.
 This is a competitive review process that will be conducted by the Vaccination Confidence MISP Review Committee.
 Decisions will be made on the basis of scientific merit and strategic fit within the AOI.
 Please review the critical activities and abide by the timelines as outlined below.
 The program requests that investigators specify how they will support diversity in enrollment to include traditionally underrepresented minorities/ethnic groups.

 The following areas are of interest to Investigator Studies Program Committee: